MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-copy-paste.md

 :::image type="content" source="media/power-bi-visualization-copy-paste/power-bi-copy-grey.png" alt-text="Screenshot showing the 'Copy not available' screen.":::

 Q: I don't see the copy and paste options.
-A: If you're using Power BI Desktop, this feature is not yet available.
+A: If you're using Power BI Desktop, this feature isn't yet available.
 Q: Why is the Copy icon disabled on a visual?
-A: The content owner and admin can turn this feature off.
+A: The content owner and admin can turn off this feature.
 A: We currently support native Power BI visuals and certified custom visuals.
-There is limited support for certain visuals including:
+There's limited support for certain visuals including:

 - ESRI and other Map visuals
 - Python visuals
 - R visuals
 - PowerApps
-- Non-certified custom visuals
+- Noncertified custom visuals

 For your custom visual to be supported, learn more about [how to certify your custom visual](../developer/visuals/power-bi-custom-visuals-certified.md).